-If you’re reviewing your eCommerce fulfilment strategy and haven’t yet considered outsourcing your fulfilment needs, there are many reasons this could be an excellent move to help your business cope with highs and lows in demand
+If you’re reviewing your eCommerce fulfilment strategy and haven’t yet considered outsourcing your fulfilment needs, there are many reasons this could be an excellent move to help your business cope with highs and lows in demand.

-Equipped to handle large volumes
+Get a handle on large stock volumes

 Save money on extra staffing